Pattern-preserving optimal control problems with increasing time horizon: Optimal control problems with increasing time horizons

 we have that $\widetilde u_k\to u$ in $\cU$. \end{lemma}

-\begin{proof} Recalling that $\cU$ is endowed with the weak$^\star$ topology and weakly$^\star$ converging sequences are bounded, we have that the sequence $u_k$ is bounded in $L^p((0,\infty),\R^m)$.
+\begin{proof} Recalling that $\cU$ is endowed with the weak$^\star$ topology, and weakly$^\star$ converging sequences are bounded, we have that the sequence $u_k$ is bounded in $L^p((0,\infty),\R^m)$.
 Moreover, since the sequence $w_k$ is by assumption bounded, also the sequence $\widetilde u_k$ is bounded.
 Then, there exists a subsequence of $\widetilde u_k$ (not relabeled) that converges to some $v$ in $\cU$.
 On the other hand, by taking a test function $\varphi\in\cD((0,\infty),\R^m)$, by compactness of the support of $\varphi$, for every $k$ large enough we have

-Thus $\widetilde u_k\wto v$ in $\cD'((0,\infty),\R^m)$ and, by uniqueness of the limit, we obtain $v=u$.
+Thus $\widetilde u_k\wto u$ in $\cD'((0,\infty),\R^m)$ and, by uniqueness of the limit, we obtain $v=u$.
 Since on bounded sets the weak$^\star$ topology is metrizable, this implies that the whole sequence $\widetilde u_k$ weakly$^\star$ converges to $u$, as claimed. \end{proof}

-In the next statement we will make use of the following standard definition (see, e.g., \cite[Definition 2.1.1]{Buttazzo89}).

-\begin{definition} A function $\ell:[0,\infty)\times \R^n\times \R^m\to (-\infty,+\infty]$ is said to be \begin{enumerate}[leftmargin=*] \item an \emph{integrand} if it is measurable with respect to the Lebesgue-Borel measure $\cL\otimes \cB_n\otimes \cB_m$ on $[0,\infty)\times \R^n\times \R^m$; \item a \emph{normal integrand} if it is an integrand and $\ell(t,\cdot,\cdot)$ is lower semicontinuous for almost all $t\ge0$; \item a \emph{normal convex integrand} if it is a normal integrand and, for almost all $t\ge0$, the map $u\mapsto \ell(t,x,u)$ is convex for all $x\in \R^n$. \end{enumerate} \end{definition} We are now in position to state the main results of this section.
+We are now in position to state the main results of this section under the assumptions of Section~\ref{sec:MainResults}.
 Classically, the strategy of the proof consists in checking the \emph{liminf inequality} and \emph{recovery sequence} conditions of Remark~\ref{rem_lirs}.